WeTransfer/zip_tricks/CONTRIBUTING.md

    reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` branch in the repository.
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `main` branch in the repository.

 3. **Isolate the problem** &mdash; create a [reduced test case](http://css-tricks.com/reduced-test-cases/) and a live example.